 Canadian ISPs are legally entitled to store download and upload data from violating subscribers for at least six months.

-Copyright holders cannot sue copyright violators for more than CAD$5,000 if copyrighted material is used for non-commercial purposes.
+Rights holders can’t sue copyright violators for more than CAD$5,000 in instances of non-commercial infringement.

 Which Countries Allow Torrenting for Personal Use?